SMILE: Discriminating milli-lens systems in a VLBI pilot project: Analysis

-It should be noted that the $\Delta\alpha<0.46$ criterion \ref{item4}) described above corresponds to the criterion employed by \cite{2001PhRvL..86..584W}, where they allowed a maximum of 30\,\% deviation between the FR at two different frequencies, considering frequencies at C- and X-band.
-Comparing FRs between S- and X-band, and C- and K-band, this corresponds to $\Delta\alpha<0.22$ and $\Delta\alpha<0.17$, respectively.
-Initially, we restricted ourselves to flat-spectrum components as expectation for milli-lenses, but as shown in \cite{2024arXiv240813077D}, CSOs can also show flat ($\alpha>-0.5$) spectra at frequencies well above the spectral peak.
+Initially, we restricted ourselves to flat-spectrum components as expected for milli-lenses, but as shown in \cite{2024ApJ...977..195D}, CSOs can also show flat ($\alpha>-0.5$) spectra at frequencies well above the spectral peak.
 Although it seems highly unlikely to observe a steep-spectrum compact component that is isolated, and then gravitationally lensed, it is not impossible if the core of the lensed background AGN is strongly self-absorbed.
 Currently, studies are underway to carry out a large survey of steep-spectrum CSOs, covering the unlikely scenario of the hotspot of a CSO being lensed as well.

-In addition, steep-spectrum sources like CSOs are predominantly found at redshifts below 1 \citep{2024ApJ...961..240K}, while lensed sources on arcsecond-scales typically have $z>1$ \citep{2003MNRAS.341...13B}.
+In addition, steep-spectrum sources like CSOs are predominantly found at redshifts below one \citep{2024ApJ...961..240K}, while lensed sources on arcsecond-scales typically have $z>1$ \citep{2003MNRAS.341...13B}.
 This remains indicative, and we do not rule out lens candidates based on their redshifts at this point.